LambdaSven/Advent-of-Code/README.md

 # Advent of code 2019

-I will post my solutions to the Advent of code problems here, an include descriptions in the readme of why I took a particular approach
+I will post my solutions to the Advent of code problems here, as well as post explaination for specefic choices made I will try to make all solutions generally applicable, to be functional with arbitrary inputs, [mostly] regardless of length.
+As long as the input follows the rules of the problem given, these solutions should work.

+Every program will be in C using the standard library.
+If I need to use extra header files they will all be provided and built myself.

 # Day 1
 __Part 1__